marcello-negri/personal-website/content/project/example2/index.md

 ---
-title: Research assistant project - Deep Learning for Gravitational Wave Physics
+title: Deep Learning for Gravitational Wave Physics
-summary: Prof. **Hofmann** at **Data Analytics Lab ETH** - As a **research assistant** I developed deep learning models to emulate complex cosmological simulations and an inverse regression model to constrain the formation of binary black holes generating **gravitational waves**.
+summary: As a **research assistant** I developed deep learning models to emulate complex cosmological simulations and an inverse regression model to constrain the formation of binary black holes generating **gravitational waves**.

 tags:
 - Deep Learning